 Dull and lifeless skin is a common side effect of menopause and perimenopause, but can be easily remedied.
 Regular gentle exfoliation twice a week can encourage cell turnover and slough away dead skin cells, leaving a radiant visage underneath.
 As some harsh exfoliators can compromise our skin barrier, try using a flannel when cleansing, which can provide gentle daily exfoliation without damaging the skin.

 Your skin goes through a lot during menopause and needs all the nourishment it can get.
-Using a rich balm containing a natural butter like cocoa butter will help to nourish skin deep down, while adding in vitamin-rich rosehip oil can help to heal and repair the nutrients that your skin is losing through unbalanced hormone levels.
+Using a rich balm containing a natural butter like cocoa butter will help to nourish skin deep down.
 Willowberry's Nutrient Boost Cleansing Balm is ideal for nourishing the skin and contains both these ingredients - use a soft flannel to remove for added gentle exfoliation.